code-flag/userPayrolApi/README.md

 # userPayrolApi
-This repo handles api for user payment management
+This repo is an api for payroll system using apollo-server and graphql.